SAP-samples/teched2025-DA160/exercises/ex3/README.md

 ![dataProducts](images/dataProductsComprised.png)

 2. Content:
-- SAP_SAC_WCI: SAP Analytics Cloud: The stories that are comprised in this intelligent application will be created in SAC in a folder called SAP_SAC_WCI.
+- `SAP_SAC_WCI`: SAP Analytics Cloud: The stories that are comprised in this intelligent application will be created in SAC in a folder called SAP_SAC_WCI.
 You can find this under the Files > Intelligent Applications > SAP S/4HANA > Finance tab.
 This folder is SAP-managed and will be read-only.

-- SAP_DSP_WCI, SAP_DSP_S4_RE, SAP_DSP_S4_ING: The installation creates and deploys three spaces in the underlying SAP Datasphere.
+- `SAP_DSP_WCI`, `SAP_DSP_S4_RE`, `SAP_DSP_S4_ING`: The installation creates and deploys three spaces in the underlying SAP Datasphere.

-    * SAP_WCI - This space contains all the analytic models that form the foundation of the SAC stories.
+    * `SAP_WCI` - This space contains all the analytic models that form the foundation of the SAC stories.
-    * SAP_S4H - This space contains all the modelling artifacts required to build the analytic models, such as views, data access controls etc.
+    * `SAP_S4H` - This space contains all the modelling artifacts required to build the analytic models, such as views, data access controls etc.
-    * SAP_S4H_ING - This space contains all the local tables and their corresponding replication flows.
+    * `SAP_S4H_ING` - This space contains all the local tables and their corresponding replication flows.
 The data from the data products reside in these local tables.  <br/>

 Clicking the link under the **Location** column will direct you to the corresponding folder.
 > [!Note]